optipic-io/optipic-prestashop/README.md

 # WebP convert images PrestaShop in 2 clicks - OptiPic CDN ready plugin

 > Fully automated process for converting all png and jpeg images to WebP format to the requirements of Google Pagespeed Insights.
-Solves the problem 'Serve images in next-gen formats'.
-Easy connection to PrestaShop.
+> Solves the problem "Serve images in next-gen formats".
+> Easy connection to PrestaShop.

 [https://optipic.io/en/webp/prestashop/](https://optipic.io/en/webp/prestashop/)